playfulprogramming/playfulprogramming/content/blog/how-computers-speak/index.md

 ## Why Not English? {#english-vs-ast}

-// Explain linguistical complexities and it's loose set of rules (comparitively)
+// Explain linguistical complexities and it's loose set of rules (comparatively)